Neurobiology for non-specialists: Studying the brain

 Manuel Guerrero is a sociologist and bioethicist with extensive experience in human rights.
 He holds a Postgraduate Diploma in Medical Ethics and Research Ethics, and a PhD in Sociology.
 He works as Research Coordinator at the Department of Neurobiology, Care Sciences and Society, in the Division of Neurogeriatrics at the Karolinska Institutet, Sweden.
 He is Visiting researcher in neuroethics at the Centre for Research Ethics & Bioethics (CRB), Uppsala University, Sweden, and Assistant Professor in bioethics at the Department of Bioethics and Medical Humanities in the Faculty of Medicine, University of Chile.
 He is part of the Neuroethics and Philosophy team of the Human Brain Project and is task leader for the Ethics Rapporteur Programme, located in the Ethics Management work package of the Ethics and Society subproject.

-Lecture title: Data use and ethical issues in HBP
+Lecture title: Data use and ethical awareness in the Human Brain Project

 Larissa Kraus is PhD student within the International Graduate Program Medical Neurosciences, Charité.
 She studies the action of drugs on induced seizures in electrophysiological measurements on human hippocampal slices obatind from epilepsy surgery.
 Main topic is RNA editing.